Young people in metallurgy training class

 Iowa Standards are aligned to the national standards by MBA research.
 Below are a few resources to check out:

 State's Connection (free with valid Iowa education email) is a space for instructional materials and resources to support educators and their program development.
-There are also a variety of supports for CTSO integration:

 Human Services (Family and Consumer Science)